 By the way, if you can get your hands on purple heirloom potatoes, they have the highest levels of nutrition and resistant starch, once cooked and cooled.

-I give you Smashed Potatoes with Resistant Starch… to your health!
+I give you Smashed Potatoes with Resistant Starch … to your health!

-You’ll have plenty of people say No and no; but they are: the potatoes are GAPS-friendly for those phasing off.
+The potatoes are GAPS-friendly for those phasing off.
 New potatoes are the first food recommended by Dr. Natasha Campbell-McBride when phasing off the diet, to challenge and see how one does, a very gentle starch.